Robust moir\'e flatbands within a broad band-offset range: Results

-Here, $\omega$ is the frequency, $c_0$ is the velocity of light in the vacuum, and $\epsilon_r$ is the relative permittivity.
-The refractive indices of the silicon and the air are set to be 3.47 and 1, respectively.
-In this work, the wave equation is numerically solved through finite-element computation with Comsol Multiphysics.
 Figure~\ref{Figure_1}(b) shows the TE bands of the two slabs at different $h_2$ ($=0.4a_0, 0.7a_0, a_0$).
-For clarity, we only draw the eigenmodes with quality factors $Q > 50$, where the quality factor is calculated by $Q = \omega_r/(2\gamma)$ with $\omega_r + i\gamma$ being the complex eigen frequency for a leaky mode.
-Within the spectral range of interest, slab 1 has two lowest bands ($L_1$ and $U_1$) that are fixed in the band domain.
-Slab 2 also has two lowest bands ($L_2$ and $U_2$) at $h_2 = 0.4a_0$, and an initial band-offset between $L_1$ and $L_2$ ($U_1$ and $U_2$) can be seen.
-When $h_2$ increases up to $0.7a_0$, $L_2$ and $U_2$ move downward, while $U_2$ is crossed over by another band.
-As $h_2$ increases up to $a_0$, $L_2$ and $U_2$ move downward further.
-Clearly, the band-offset between $L_1$ and $L_2$ ($U_1$ and $U_2$) increases as the increase of the thickness $h_2$.
-Thus, the band-offset is tuned efficiently by scanning the thickness $h_2$ of slab 2.
+For clarity, we only draw the eigenmodes with quality factors $Q > 50$, and therefore some bands look incomplete in the figure.
+Within the spectral range of interest, slab 1 has two lowest bands ($L_1$ and $U_1$) that remain unchanged in the band domain.
+Slab 2 also has two lowest bands ($L_2$ and $U_2$) at $h_2 = 0.4a_0$, and an initial band offset between $L_1$ and $L_2$ ($U_1$ and $U_2$) can be seen.
+When $h_2$ increases to $0.7a_0$, $L_2$ and $U_2$ move downward, while $U_2$ intersects with another band.
+As $h_2$ increases to $a_0$, $L_2$ and $U_2$ move downward further.
+Clearly, the band offset between $L_1$ and $L_2$ ($U_1$ and $U_2$) increases with the increase of the thickness $h_2$.
+Thus, the band offset is adjusted efficiently by scanning the thickness $h_2$ of slab 2.